longturn/freeciv21/docs/glossary.rst

   FP
     Fire Power

-    The amount of damage an attacking unit can inflict on a defending unit.
+    The amount of damage an attacking unit can inflict on a defending unit within a single round of combat.

   Goto
     Units that are out of :term:`MP` can be given advanced orders to take an action at the start of the next